Notre Dame vs. Oklahoma State Fiesta Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 Oklahoma State Stats and Trends

-- The Cowboys have always covered the spread this year when underdogs by 2.5 points or more in three chances.
+- The Cowboys have an ATS record of 3-0 in their three games when underdogs by 2.5 points or more this year.

-- Oklahoma State's games this season have eclipsed the over/under in 36.4% of its opportunities (four times in 11 games with a set point total).
+- Oklahoma State has hit the over in 36.4% of its opportunities this year (four times over 11 games with a set point total).

-- Oklahoma State is 9-1 against the spread and 11-1 overall when the team scores more than 18.3 points.
+- Oklahoma State is 9-1 against the spread and 11-1 overall in games when it scores more than 18.3 points.

-- In games that Oklahoma State totals over 339.1 yards, the team is 6-0 against the spread and 8-0 overall.
+- When Oklahoma State churns out more than 339.1 yards, the team is 6-0 against the spread and 8-0 overall.

 - The Cowboys have 19 giveaways this season, while the Fighting Irish have 23 takeaways .